socieboy/forms/README.md

 $error
 ```

-By the way the package has support to display the erros if the fiel has validation.
+By the way the package has support to display the erros if the field has validation.